Walking the path together: collective action drives gender parity in rural Africa

 Honoring community leaders

 Ask a grandmother in rural Africa what ‘gender parity’ means to her, and she may struggle to understand your meaning.
 Ask her what it meant when Emelia joined a rural school as the first female teacher, and she’ll explain how profoundly the prospects for girls in her community are changing, now that they have a female role model and emotional support at school.
-Emelia, trained by Camfed, was one of nine community activists honored at an event organised for International Women’s Day in Ghana by CAMA’s national committee, paying tribute to all those who help to ensure that girls gain equal access to education, and encourage young women’s leadership in all walks of life.
+Emelia, trained by CAMFED, was one of nine community activists honoured at an event organised for International Women’s Day in Ghana by CAMA’s national committee, paying tribute to all those who help to ensure that girls gain equal access to education, and encourage young women’s leadership in all walks of life.

 The event brought together 250 guests, including teachers, parents, local and national government officials, and the police service.
 Honorees included health and development advocate Hajia Veronica Azara Bukari-Kansawurche, the queen mother of the Bole traditional area.
 A professional midwife, she is also the president of the Traditional Women Leaders’ Association.
-Agnes Cheringa, a Teacher Mentor who provides psychosocial support to the vulnerable children supported by Camfed, was honored for her passionate support for girls’ clubs and the CAMA alumnae network.
+Agnes Cheringa, a Teacher Mentor who provides psychosocial support to the vulnerable children supported by CAMFED, was honoured for her passionate support for girls’ clubs and the CAMA alumnae network.
 She and her husband run a preschool for marginalized children, and support impoverished families with clothing and food.

-Among the two men who were thrilled to be honored on International Women’s Day was Nayina Karim, a social entrepreneur who gave away free medicine to families who could not afford health care, and then set up a center for malnourished children in Karaga.
+Among the two men who were thrilled to be honoured on International Women’s Day was Nayina Karim, a social entrepreneur who gave away free medicine to families who could not afford health care, and then set up a center for malnourished children in Karaga.

 Joining global advocates for gender parity